apache/yunikorn-site/docs/user_guide/workloads/run_spark.md

 under the License.
 -->

-## Deploy spark operator with Helm
+## Deploy with Spark operator and Helm

 :::note
 Pre-requisites: